 Traditional life insurance is no longer the primary business of many companies in the life insurance industry.
-The emphasis has shifted to the underwriting of annuities, which accounted for 48 percent of life/annuity direct premiums written in 2020.
+The emphasis has shifted to underwriting annuities, which accounted for 48 percent of life/annuity direct premiums written in 2022.
 Annuities are contracts that accumulate funds or pay out a fixed or variable income stream.
-An income stream can be for a set time period or over the lifetimes of the contract holder or beneficiaries.
-Accident and health insurance, which includes distinctive products apart from traditional health insurance, accounts for 27 percent of direct premiums written.
-In addition to annuities, accident and health, and life insurance products, life insurers may offer other types of financial services such as asset management.
+The income stream can be for a set period or over the lifetime of the contract holder or beneficiaries.
+Accident and health insurance, which includes distinctive products apart from traditional health insurance, account for 26 percent of direct premiums written.
+In addition to annuities, accident and health, and life insurance products, life insurers may offer financial services such as asset management.

 Traditional health insurance, which is not included in this section and is not considered a part of the life/annuity sector, is described under Private Health Insurance.
 Health insurance pays for medical, surgical and hospital services received by the insured, as well as routine and preventive care, usually within a network format.
 Of the many types of plans available, most include a deductible paid by the insured, and benefits received are tax-free.